ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-10-to-11.md

 ## IgnoreField

-The order of the parameters in ignore field has changed.
-The schema name is now optional and was moved to the end.
+The order of the parameters in ignore field and ignore type has changed since we moved optional parameters to the end.

-Old
+**Old:**

 ```csharp
     services.AddStitchedSchema(x => x.IgnoreField("SchemaName", "TypeName, "FieldName"));
 ```

-New
+**New:**

 ```csharp
     services